top of page

 In some cases upon auditing a stop loss filing, a Stop Loss carrier may determine that funds may actually be due back to the Stop Loss carrier.
 This information, if applicable, will be listed in the “Stop Loss Carrier Refund Request” section of the Stop Loss tab.

-B. A new agreement was entered into effective January 1, 2023, providing a TPA fee of $200.00 per month to be charged for groups with unpaid claims or pending stop loss filings.
-The January 1, 2023 agreement provides a TPA fee of $75.00 per month for groups with no unpaid claims or pending stop loss filings.
+B. Starting January 1, 2023, the TPA agreement provides that a TPA fee of $200.00 per month will be charged for groups with unpaid claims or pending stop loss filings, and further provides for the payment of a TPA fee of $75.00 per month for groups with no unpaid claims or pending stop loss filings.
 These fees cease to be charged once a final accounting has been prepared for the group and the group is approved for liquidation.

 C. The liquidation reports contain all TPA fees accrued for a plan.
 These TPA fees are owed to Verdegard.
-Sponsoring Employers who wish to discuss any potential settlement of TPA fees should contact Verdegard directly.
+Employer Plan Sponsors who wish to discuss any potential settlement of TPA fees should contact Verdegard directly.

 As part of its duties as IF, RMI is required to file a Form 5500 for each Plan it was appointed over – regardless of the size of the Plan.
 A one-time $500.00 fee is charged by RMI to each plan to cover the preparation and filing of this Form 5500.
-RMI files the Form 5500 for each Plan once the Plan’s bank account is closed out and all Plan expenses have been resolved.
-If you wish to obtain a copy of the Form 5500 filed for your plan, please contact Jacqui Lawson at RMI at jlawson@receivermgmt.com
+As of August 31, 2024, all Forms 5500 have been filed by RMI.
+Employer Plan Sponsors who would like a copy of the Form 5500 filed under Court Order by the Interim Independent Fiduciary who acted as the plan administrator from March 18, 2021, through August 31, 2024, should go to the below website:

 Stop Loss coverage for a plan is plan specific.
 In many cases, the Stop Loss Carriers have denied claims and those claims have had to be appealed by Verdegard.
-As noted above, the current status of any Stop Loss filing submitted for your Plan (and appeal(s) if applicable) is included in the liquidation package issued to the Plan Sponsor.
-The Plan Sponsor is the policy holder of the Stop Loss policy.
-As the policy holder, any Plan Sponsor who wishes to further pursue any potential stop loss benefits for their Plan is entitled to do so.
-The Plan Sponsor should contact its Stop Loss carrier directly regarding any further pursuit of a stop loss benefit.
-Plan Sponsors should carefully review the stop loss policy in place for its rights as the policy holder regarding further appeals of any stop loss denials.
+As noted above, the current status of any Stop Loss filing submitted for your Plan (and appeal(s) if applicable) is included in the liquidation package issued to the Employer Plan Sponsor.
+The Employer Plan Sponsor is the policy holder of the Stop Loss policy.
+The Employer Plan Sponsor should contact its Stop Loss carrier directly regarding any further pursuit of a stop loss benefit.
+Employer Plan Sponsors should carefully review the stop loss policy in place for its rights as the policy holder regarding further appeals of any stop loss denials.

 Given the passage of time and the present circumstances, RMI does not believe MCIC will ever pay any stop loss claims.
 All stop loss claims filed on behalf of plans where MCIC was the stop loss carrier are being considered as effectively denied.
 The current status of any stop loss filing submitted on behalf of a Plan with MCIC stop loss coverage will be included in the Liquidation Report issued with the liquidation package.